Rethinking player evaluation in sports: Goals above expectation and beyond: Data and problem formulation

-where $\hat h(Z)$ is an estimator of $h(Z) \coloneqq \mathbb{E}[Y|Z]$ and corresponds to the xG value for shot $j$ of player $i$.
-While GAX are intuitive and easy to explain, they have been subject to criticism recently for being unstable over seasons, for not accounting for potential biases arising from the data, and for not allowing for uncertainty quantification \citep{DR23xmskill,BSPC24}.
+where $\hat h(Z)$ is an estimator of $h(Z)$ and corresponds to the xG value for shot $j$.
+As mentioned in Section~\ref{sec:Intro}, while GAX are intuitive and easy to explain, they recently have been subject to criticism \citep{DR23xmskill,BSPC24}.
 In particular, \cite{DR24} state three main issues with GAX: (1) the limited sample size for shots and goals leads to high variances and unreliable estimates of shooting skill, (2) a bias arising from including all shots (instead of only fractions of shots such as footers or headers) obscures finishing ability, and (3) a bias arises from top teams and top players taking more shots than weak teams or players.
-In the following, we try to address these issues by deriving a semiparametric approach for modeling shooting skills, which (i) arises naturally by approaching the shooting skill problem from a statistical angle, (ii) allows for a deeper understanding and additional interpretability of GAX, and (iii) is generalizable to a type of player evaluation metrics commonly used in many sport domains (see Table~\ref{tab:applications}, and Appendix~\ref{app:use_cases}).
-Our proposed rGAX metric particularly addresses the issues (2) and (3) from \cite{DR24} by additionally modeling the propensity of a player for taking a shot given the circumstances of the shot described by $Z$.
+This paper aims to address these issues by deriving a semiparametric approach for modeling shooting skills, which (i) arises naturally by approaching the shooting skill problem from a statistical angle (see Section \ref{subsec:lrm}), (ii) allows for a deeper understanding and additional interpretability of GAX (see Section \ref{sec:PLLM}), and (iii) is generalizable to a type of player evaluation metrics commonly used in many sport domains (see Table~\ref{tab:applications}, and Appendix~\ref{app:use_cases}).
+Our proposed rGAX metric particularly addresses the issues (2) and (3) from \citet{DR24} by additionally modeling the propensity of a player for taking a shot given the circumstances of the shot described by $Z$.
 Thereby, we implicitly account for the fact that top players shoot more often, or are more likely to use a specific type of shot.
+In particular, in Section~\ref{subsec:stability}, we find that rGAX are less affected when estimating an xG model from data containing an overrepresentation of a certain set of players.
+This supports the fact that our method is more robust to player biases in the data as opposed to traditional GAX.
 The limited sample size problem (1) is not easily addressable, even when using rGAX.
-However, using rGAX allows for valid uncertainty quantification of a player's shooting skill the in form of confidence intervals.
+However, using rGAX allows for valid uncertainty quantification of a player's shooting skill in form of confidence intervals (see Section~\ref{subsec:GAX_vs_rGAX}).